FuadAbdi1024/wireframing/README.md

 ### 3. 📝 Content Placement
 This defines **where text, images, videos, and calls-to-action (CTAs)** will be displayed.
 Good placement helps draw attention to what matters most.

+## 🧾 Types of Wireframes

+Wireframes can vary in detail and presentation depending on the stage of the design process.
+The two main types are:

+### 1. 📝 Low-Fidelity Wireframes

+Low-fidelity wireframes are **basic sketches** or outlines that focus on structure, layout, and general functionality without visual design or content detail.
+These are often black-and-white and created quickly, sometimes even by hand.

+**Used when:**
+- Brainstorming early concepts
+- Communicating ideas quickly
+- Getting feedback on layout or user flow

+**Example Features:**
+- Boxes instead of images
+- Placeholder text like “Lorem ipsum”
+- Basic navigation and form elements

+---

+### 2. 🎨 High-Fidelity Wireframes

+High-fidelity wireframes are **detailed and realistic** representations of the final interface.
+They include exact spacing, fonts, colors, real content, and often mimic actual interactivity.

+**Used when:**
+- Finalizing design before development
+- Sharing with clients or stakeholders
+- Preparing for usability testing

+**Example Features:**
+- Real buttons, menus, icons, and typography
+- Pixel-perfect alignment and spacing
+- May simulate user interactions (click, scroll, etc.)

 **Example:** Placing a “Sign Up” button above the fold (visible without scrolling) increases conversion by making it instantly accessible.

 ### 4. ⚙️ Functionality
 This element shows **interactive features** such as forms, buttons, sliders, or search bars — even if they’re not yet functional in the wireframe stage.

 **Example:** Including a login form with fields for email and password, along with a “Submit” button, demonstrates how users will interact with the system.